 The Westerham Practice aims to provide the highest standard of care.
 The findings of the survey carried out at the beginning of the year, which will be published on the Practice website and noticeboards, discussed with the Patient Participation Group (PPG) for Westerham and Sundridge surgeries, and an action plan developed based on the feedback received.

-Westerham Hall has relaunched its Website
+Westerham Hall Website

 Westerham Independent Literature Group

 Next term’s texts are Tolstoy’s Anna Karenina, George Crabbe’s Peter Grimes (excerpts) and Edward Albee’s Who’s Afraid of Virginia Woolf.

 This year’s Summer Reading Challenge has a Mythical Maze theme and is already underway at Westerham Library.
 Children aged 4 to 11 years can sign up and set themselves the challenge of reading six books, of their choice, during the summer holidays, collecting stickers and rewards along the way.
 The library will also be running themed craft sessions on Fridays, 25 July, 1 and 8 August.
 Come and make a fire breathing dragon, the head of Medusa or a fantasy bird and perhaps hear one of the Greek myths.
 The craft sessions will run from 10.30am to midday and are aimed at 4 to 11 year olds.
 Visit or call the library on 01959 562326 for full details or see www.summerreadingchallenge.org.uk.